jonboutelle/worldometer-api/documentation/project_requirements_document.md

 # Project Requirements Document

 ## 1. Project Overview
 This project aims to create a REST API that exposes the live data provided by the "Live Counters" section of the worldometer website.
-It does this by leveraging an existing Python API that runs a headless browser to load and update the worldometer.info page in real time.
+It does this by using an existing Python API that runs a headless browser to load and update the worldometer.info page in real time.
 The focus is on exposing critical metrics—such as current population, births today, births this year, deaths today, deaths this year, net population growth today, and net population growth this year—using a single REST endpoint.
 In addition to returning these live numbers, the API will calculate and include a "change_per_minute" metric that represents how fast these values are changing.

-Developers will use this API to build real-time displays without having to constantly poll the Python API or the worldometer website.
+Developers will use this API to build real-time displays without having to constantly poll the Python API or the worldometer website (because they can increment using the change_per_minute attribute).
 The system is intentionally designed to work on a demand basis, where the Python API is invoked only when a request arrives.
 This project’s key objectives are to ensure minimal load on the source website by avoiding constant background polling, provide accurate current and rate-of-change data, and offer robust error handling that includes fallback data with an identifying flag when issues occur.

 ## 2. In-Scope vs. Out-of-Scope